Find Trade Colleges

 Service Orientation: Actively looking for ways to help people.

-Is There Going to be Demand for Food Preparation Workers?
+Is There Job Demand for Food Preparation Workers?

-In 2016, there was an estimated number of 871,100 jobs in the United States for Food Preparation Worker.
+There were about 871,100 jobs for Food Preparation Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 68,600 new jobs for Food Preparation Worker by 2026.
-There will be an estimated 157,700 positions for Food Preparation Worker per year.
+The BLS estimates 157,700 yearly job openings in this field.

 undefined